danharrison73/Uniflags/README.md

     python manage.py runserver

 It is also necessary to install and run both mySQL server client in order for the application to run.

+## Deployment

+In order to deploy this app, navigate to the same folder as manage.py in the project and run the following command within the google cloud shell:

+    gcloud app deploy